Providing expert advice for over 40 years

 Each of the categories above requires different types of valuations and these vary greatly in the time they take to be completed.
 Valuations for superannuation assets, property divisions (which may require the valuer to eventually justify his opinion in a court of law), and for cultural bequests, are more complex and therefore take more time to complete satisfactorily.
 In the case of Cultural Bequests two valuations are required and they must both be provided by a Government approved valuer.
 The two valuers must come within 10% of each other for the valuation to be accepted.
 These valuations must be completed on official forms provided by the Federal Department of the Arts.

 All of the various valuations listed above are accompanied by a covering letter from Adrian Newstead Fine Art Consultancy and a standard disclaimer.

 The cost is determined by the type of valuation required and the length of time it takes.
 A standard rate of $250 + GST per hour applies and many valuations, especially those for single works of art, can be done in one hour.
 The more information the owner is able to provide the more cost efficient the process becomes.

-Send an email to firstname.lastname@example.org with as much of the following as possible:
+Fill in the form below or email us email@example.com with as much of the following as possible: